Driver training

 Total | 32 hours | 39 hours |

-If you are a licensed driving school interested in offering an ICBC-approved course to your students, learn how to submit your Class 7 or 8 driver training course for approval.
+If you are a GLP-approved facility, you must submit your Class 7 or 8 driver training course for approval.

 Delivering high-quality driver training requires ongoing effort.
 While Driver Training Industry Support (DTIS) reviews and approves course curriculum and delivery as part of the assessment process, they can always provide recommendations based on best practices to support you in continuously improving your training material and delivery.